Last week, this author looked at London’s city planning for the Olympics. This week, he continues his observations.

 “As an artist,” said Ai Weiwei, “I am always very interested to put art, design, architecture and social change together to make new possibilities.”

 The Olympics’ effect is much greater than a 17-day sports event.
+London architecture will live on long after.

 Images: The Shard.